Sebastian Brehm: Political career

-In 1989 Brehm joined the CSU.

 Brehm became a member of the Bundestag in the 2017 German federal election.
 He is a member of the Finance Committee and the Committee on Human Rights and Humanitarian Aid.
 In that capacity, he is his parliamentary group's rapporteur on human rights issues in Russia, Ukraine, Belarus, Moldova, Romania and Bulgaria, among others.

 Within his parliamentary group, Brehm coordinates the CSU parliamentarians’ legislative activities on financial policy.

-In 2019, German tabloid BILD reported that Brehm was the parliamentarian who reported the highest income from activities unrelated to his mandate that year.
+In 2019, German media reported that Brehm was the parliamentarian who reported the highest income from activities unrelated to his mandate that year with 1.383.500 €.

 Since 2021, Brehm has been serving as one of two treasurers of the CSU, under the leadership of chairman Markus Söder.